austin-bowen/lewansoul-servo-bus/README.md

 - [Hiwonder xArm 1S robotic arm](https://www.hiwonder.hk/products/xarm-hiwonder-intelligent-bus-servo-robotic-arm-for-programming)
 - [Hiwonder xArm 2.0 robotic arm](https://www.hiwonder.hk/products/xarm2-0-hiwonder-new-intelligent-robotic-arm-support-scratch-python-assemble-programmable-robotic-kit)

-This library supports all the commands necessary to control the arm position, as well as commands to set parameters and read servo states such as position, temperature, and supply voltage.
+This library supports all the commands necessary to control the servo positions, as well as commands to set parameters and read servo states such as position, temperature, and supply voltage.

 NOTICE: This library is for _direct_ communication with the bus servos; it is _not_ intended for communication with the servos through e.g. the Hiwonder Serial Bus Servo Controller.
 This allows for faster communication (115200 baud vs